MBeklevic/to_do_app/README.md

 - User can add a task to the list via form,
 - User can edit the task by clicking edit button,
 - User can delete the task by clicking delete button.
+- Responsive Design

 ## Libraries
+- React
-- React / React Hooks
+- React Hooks (useState, useEffect)
 - [uuid](https://www.npmjs.com/package/uuid)

 ## About Me